-In fiscal 2013, which ended Sept.
-30, net interest payments on the debt totaled $222.75 billion, or 6.23% of all federal outlays.
-(The government paid out an estimated $420.6 billion in interest, but that included interest credited to Social Security and other government trust funds, as well as a relatively small amount of offsetting investment income.)
-By comparison, debt service was more than 15% of federal outlays in the mid-1990s; the share has fallen partly because lower rates have held down interest payments, but also because outlays have risen substantially: up 39.4% over the past decade.
+4Net interest payments on the debt are estimated to total $276.2 billion this fiscal year, or 6.8% of all federal outlays.
+(The government projects it will pay out about $474.5 billion in interest in fiscal 2017, which ends Sept.
+30. But that includes interest credited to Social Security and other government trust funds, as well as a relatively small amount of offsetting investment income.)
+By comparison, debt service was more than 15% of federal outlays in the mid-1990s; the share has fallen partly because lower rates have held down interest payments, but also because outlays have risen substantially: up about 27% over the past decade.

 Category: 5 Facts

 Drew DeSilver is a senior writer at Pew Research Center.